Designing with AI

 I made AI prototypes more consistent.
 Stakeholders assumed they were final.
 Two years of working with AI taught me that the obvious move isn't always the right one.

 Most conversations about AI in design focus on making things better.
 Better prototypes, better documentation, better output.
-I've spent the past two years asking a different question: what does AI actually break, and is that always a problem worth solving?
+I've spent the year or so asking a different question, “what processes does AI break and is that always a problem worth solving?”

-One piece of work produced an unexpected finding.
+One piece of work I led wound up with an unexpected finding.
 Making AI prototypes more consistent with our design system made stakeholders assume the designs were final.
-The polished output was undermining the design process.
-The right answer turned out to be keeping the prototypes deliberately rough.
+A more polished output was undermining our design process.
+Until our process changed, the right answer turned out to be keeping the prototypes deliberately rough.
 Sometimes inconsistency is a feature.

 OutSystems built an AI-powered app generator called Mentor, running on a platform called Morpheus.
 The product took a natural language prompt and generated a working low-code application.